Kaasklontje/LR-Refund/README.md

 ## Contribution

-If you want to contribute to this project, feel free to submit a pull request or open an issue.
+If you want to contribute to this project, feel free to make a ticket.
 Any help is welcome!